Introduction to deployment pipelines

 After testing the content, use the production stage to share the final version of your content with business users across the organization.

-When you deploy content from the source stage to a target stage, the source content will overwrite anything with the same name in the target stage.
+When you deploy content from the source stage to a target stage, the source content overwrites anything with the same name in the target stage.
 Content in the target stage that doesn't exist in the source stage remains in the target stage as is.
 After you select deploy, you'll get a warning message listing the items that will be overwritten.